Causality and the Modeling of the Measurement Process in Quantum Theory: Classical Physics and the Efficient Cause: The End of the Potential Realm

-It was Isaac Newton who was able to translate into a closed mathematical formalism both, the ontological presuppositions present in Aristotelian (Eleatic) logic and the materialistic ideal of `res extensa' together with actuality as its mode of existence.
-In classical mechanics the representation of the state of the physical system is given by a point in phase space $\Gamma$ and the physical magnitudes are represented by real functions over $\Gamma$.
+It was Isaac Newton who was able to translate into a closed mathematical formalism both, the ontological presuppositions present in Aristotelian (Eleatic) logic and the materialistic ideal of {\it res extensa} together with actuality as its mode of existence.\footnote{We remark that the history of how Newtonian physics was interpreted is of course very complicated.
+The image that we are sketching here applies to the eighteenth century French Newtonians like Laplace which is the interpretation that became orthodox.
+For a detailed analysis of the worldpicture that was developed from Newton's mechanics see \cite{Dijksterhuis86}.} Potentiality was then completely erased from the Newtonian picture.
+In this sense, classical mechanics might be regarded as a physics of pure actualities.
+Indeed, in Newtonian mechanics the representation of the state of a physical system is given by a point in phase space $\Gamma$ and the physical magnitudes are represented by real functions over $\Gamma$.
 These functions commute in between each others and can be interpreted as possessing definite values independently of measurement, i.e. each function can be interpreted as being actual.
-The term actual refers here to {\it preexistence} (within the transcendent representation) and not to the observation {\it hic et nunc}.
+Obviously, the term actual refers here to {\it preexistence} (within the transcendent representation) and not to the observation {\it hic et nunc}.
 Every physical system may be described exclusively by means of its actual properties.
 The change of the system may be described by the change of its actual properties.
-Thus, potential or possible properties are considered only as the points to which the system might arrive in a future instant of time.
-As also noted by Dieks:
+Thus, potential or possible properties are considered only epistemically as the points to which the system might arrive ---depending in the initial conditions--- in a future instant of time.
+As Dieks makes the point:

 \begin{quotation} { ``In classical physics the most fundamental description of a physical system (a point in phase space) reflects only the actual, and nothing that is merely possible.
 It is true that sometimes states involving probabilities occur in classical physics: think of the probability distributions $\rho$ in statistical mechanics.
 But the occurrence of possibilities in such cases merely reflects our ignorance about what is actual.
 The statistical states do not correspond to features of the actual system (unlike the case of the quantum mechanical superpositions), but quantify our lack of knowledge of those actual features.'' \cite[p.
 124]{Dieks10}} \end{quotation}